dcoeurjo/VolGallery/README.md

 For each geometrical object, I have tried to specify the associated copyrights if applicable.
-For instance, the STL mesh file used to generate the volumetric Stanford Bunny objects belong to Stanford University (see for instance
+For instance, the STL mesh file used to generate the volumetric Stanford Bunny objects belongs to Stanford University (see for instance
 [Stanford Bunny](https://github.com/dcoeurjo/VolGallery/tree/master/Stanford-bunny/)).
 In
 case some references are wrong and should be adjusted, please do not